Effects of Body Overheating (At Night/Sleep Too)

 Overheating is a large contributing factor to acute attacks (exacerbations due to heart attacks, stroke, seizures, asthma attacks, and so forth), miserable health states, and even higher chances of deaths (mortality) in the sick.
 Most relatively healthy people also have worse health during sleep at night and during early morning hours due to the Morning Hyperventilation Effect.
 In severe cases, hyperventilation at night can lead to excessive sweating and additional body overheating during sleep.

 Effects of cold temperature

 Sudden exposure to cold temperature can increase breathing as well.
 E.g., sudden cold immersion usually produces severe overbreathing during the first few breaths.
 This effect is discussed on a page devoted to cold showers.

 Conclusions.
 Keep yourself comfortably warm, during sleep and at night too, if your current CP is low.
 Keep your body on a cool side 24/7, if you have more than this magic number that separates disease and better health states.

 Furthermore, when one's CP is above a certain number, it is beneficial to use cold water while following certain rules: Module 12: Cold Shower Benefits and Rules.
 This crucial CP number (the result for the body oxygen test), is located below here as your bonus content.

 You can leave your grammatically correct feedback and/or comments below.
-(But Artour is on a summer vacation now.)
 Thanks.